Itz-fork/WhatErrorBot/README.md

 # ToDo after deploy
-After deploying the app, wait for app to run for the first time.
+After deploying the app, wait for it to run for the first time.
 In the first run it'll add all errors to the `WhatErrorBot_DB` database collection.

 ### Create a search index